 Andrew Cyrille, drums, New Africa House Theater, 180 Infirmary Way, University of Massachusetts, Amherst.
-Suggested donation ($15) available at www.jazzshares.org and at the door.
+Free, suggested donation ($15) at the door.
 Presented in collaboration with Augusta Savage Gallery, UMass.

 Born in 1939, Cyrille’s long and distinguished career began with his studies at Julliard and the Hartnett school in New York and privately with drummer Philly Joe Jones.
 His early 20s were spent with artists such as Mary Lou Williams, Coleman Hawkins, Kenny Dorham, Freddie Hubbard, and Rahsaan Roland Kirk.
 Beginning in 1964, he spent 11 years working with Cecil Taylor, appearing on the 1966 classic Unit Structures and much of Taylor’s output in the 60s and 70s.